 Upgrade a cheap dirndl

 Maybe you’ve thrifted one, been gifted one, or are looking to put together your own using items you already have.
+(Perhaps you’ve been swindled by one of the bogus online shops?)
 Or maybe you just want to pick up whatever is cheapest on Amazon and call it a day.

 Even if you want to spend no more on a dirndl than you would, say, a sausage sandwich, there are still ways to upgrade a cheap dirndl to make it look a little less off-the-Party City-clearance-rack.